-Forms W-2 that include logos, slogans, and advertisements (including advertisements for tax preparation software) may be confused with questionable Forms W-2.
+Forms W-2 that include logos, slogans, and advertisements (including advertisements for tax preparation software) may be considered as suspicious or altered Forms W-2 (also known as "questionable Forms W-2").
 An employee may not recognize the importance of the employee copy for tax reporting purposes due to the use of logos, slogans, and advertisements.
 Therefore, the IRS has determined that logos, slogans, and advertising will not be allowed on Forms W-3, Copy A of Forms W-2, or any employee copies reporting wages paid.
+Limited exceptions on this prohibition exist with respect to employee copies.
 See Pub.
 1141 for more information.